thebalaa/project-root/docs/Governance.md

     - A minimum threshold of participation will be set to validate decisions in addition to a specific approval percentage that results in the proposal being passed.

 - **Governance Roles**
-  - Edge node operators, token holders and data owners will individuals and businesses in the initial rollout of the network.
+  - Edge node operators, token holders and data owners will primarily be individuals and small businesses in the initial rollout of the network.
 Both will have the option to be more involved in the network by operating full nodes.
 When additional internet ecosystem actors are added to the ecosystem governance will likely have to change.
 This will be handled by the proposal system.

 - **Incentive structures**
   - Tokens distributed for submission of data to the network and active participation in proposals.
 The amount will be proportional to their data provided and activity in the governance community.